hampoelz/Digi4School2Pdf/README.md

 - [x] [öbv - Österreichischer Bundesverlag](https://www.oebv.at/)

 ## Disclaimer
-This project is for **private/educational use only** and it is **illegal to share, print and / or publish** the generated PDF files.
+This project is for **private/educational purposes only** and it is **illegal to duplicate eBooks as well as share, print and / or publish** the generated PDF files.
-You may only download and use books that you own.
-Once you **lose the right** to use the books, **all related files must be deleted**.
+You may only download and use books that you own and **which are not subject to a copy protection**.
+Once you **lose the right** to use the books, **all related files have to be deleted**.

 ## Screenshots
 ![image](https://raw.githubusercontent.com/hampoelz/Digi4School2Pdf/main/screenshots/(1)%20view%20books.png)